A Second Life: Production

 The film was largely shot on location in Paris during the 2024 Summer Olympics with a minimal crew.

 Release

-The film premiered at Tribeca Film Festival on 6 June 2025 in the International Narrative Competition.
+The film premiered at Tribeca Festival on 6 June 2025 in the International Narrative Competition.
 The film later screened as a Special Screening at the 59th Karlovy Vary International Film Festival in July 2025.

 Reception

 The Hollywood Reporter wrote that the film "avoids most of the clichés of your touristy Paris-set drama, all while using the genuine magic of the French capital," and praised Agathe Rousselle for carrying "a compellingly off-the-cuff Paris movie".

 Cineuropa described it as "a beautiful platonic encounter" during the Paris Olympics, lauding its sensory depiction of Elisabeth’s perspective.
 James Y. Lee of Film Obsessive called it "a dramatically anodyne experience, where even on a formal and visual level, there’s very little about the film that excels."